CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 - Achieves same even better performance and latency characteristics
 - XDP/eBPF based VNF for maximal performance and minimal forwarding overhead

-#### 2.1.3 What use case is supported in Zeta's initial release
+#### 2.1.3 Scope of Zeta's initial release

-In the initial release, Zeta NSG will support following use case to demonstrate the framework with a basic VNF in standalone fashion:
+In the initial release, Zeta NSG will include following capabilities to demonstrate the framework with some basic network functionalities, deployed in a standalone fashion:
 - Zeta Network Service Gateway framework
-  - Deployment environment: OpenStack
+  - Deployment environment: OpenStack Cloud
-  - Zeta Control plane
+  - Zeta Control plane peered with Alcor networking controller
   - Zeta NSG on dedicated Network nodes
-- VNF to offer: Encapsulation Proxy
+- VNF to offer: Instance Proxy Service
-  - Offering proxy service to Lookup and Encap the 1st packet in instance flow to its destination host
+  - Offering scalable proxy service to deliver Tenant traffic to target compute instance
-  - Enable compute host to host Direct Path for following packets in same flow
+  - Enable host to host Direct Path after initial packet in the flow goes through ZGC
-  - Support load balancing for tenant compute service
+  - Transparent load balancing for tenant compute service backed by multiple instances

+Detailed use cases supported in initial Zeta release will be covered in detail in Chapter 7

 ### 2.2 Assumptions/Constraints/Risks